 740:147.
-HOME EC.
-ORIENTATION.
+HOME ECONOMICS SURVEY.
 2 credits.

-History and development of home economics and survey of career opportunities.
+Survey of history and development of home economics with emphasis on current opportunities available in the field.

 740:158.
-House FURNISHING.
+HOUSE FURNISHINGS.
 3 credits.

-Principles which contribute to a satisfactory selection and arrangement of home furnishings; selection of floor coverings, wall and window treatments, lighting, furniture, household textiles, china, glassware, silver, and accessories for the home in relation to styles of decoration, color, design, and cost.
+Principles which contribute to a satisfactory selection and arrangement of home furnishings.
+Discussion of furniture, carpeting, window treatments, household textiles, storage and various accessories used in the home with relation to utilization, cost and upkeep.